Sampling perspectives on sparse exchangeable graphs: Sampling limits of graph sequences

-In some other sparse graph limit theories \citep{Borgs:Chayes:Cohn:Zhao:2014:sgc1,Borgs:Chayes:Cohn:Zhao:2014:sgc2,Borgs:Chayes:Cohn:Holden:2016}, only graph sequences satisfying certain constraints are subsequentially convergent.
-In \cref{thm:compact} we show that sampling convergence for simple graphs (or more generally, for graphs with not too many loops) has no such caveat.
 On the basis of this result, one might hope that sampling convergent limits are informative about all sparse graph sequences, or at least all uniformly sampling regular sequences.
 The next result helps clarify that there are further limitations.
 Intuitively speaking, it shows that the sampling limit is degenerate for sparse graph sequences with relatively homogeneous degrees.
-In particular, the next result applies to sequences of bounded degree graphs, for which there is already a well developed limit theory \citep{Benjamini:Schramm:2001:1}.
-It also applies to the random graph $G_{n,p}$ as long as $p\to 0$ and $n^2p\to\infty$ as $n\to\infty$, or more generally, to inhomogeneous random graphs obtained by first choosing a dense random graph sequence generated by a bounded graphon and then subsampling it so that it becomes sparse, again as long as it is dense enough to guarantee that the number of edges goes to infinity a.s.
+In particular, the next result applies to sequences of bounded degree graphs, for which there is already a well developed limit theory \cite{Benjamini:Schramm:2001:1}.
+It also applies to the random graph $G_{n,p}$ as long as $p\to0$ and $n^2p\to\infty$ as $n\to\infty$, or more generally, to inhomogeneous random graphs obtained by first choosing a dense random graph sequence generated by a bounded graphon and then subsampling it so that it becomes sparse, again as long as it is dense enough to guarantee that the number of edges goes to infinity a.s.

-To state the theorem, we define the average degree and square average degree of a graph $G$ as $\overline{d}{(G)}=\frac 1{\vertices (G)}\sum_{i}d_i(G)$ and $\overline{d^2}(G)=\frac 1{\vertices (G)}\sum_{i}(d_i(G))^2$, where $d_i(G)$ is the degree of vertex $i$ not counting loops.
+To state the theorem, we define the average degree and square average degree of a graph $G$ as $\overline{d}{(G)}=\frac{1}{\vertices(G)}\sum_{i}d_i(G)$ and $\overline{d^2}(G)=\frac{1}{\vertices(G)}\sum_{i}(d_i(G))^2$, where $d_i(G)$ is the degree of vertex $i$ not counting loops.
 We also recall that the edge density of $G$ is defined as $\rho(G)=2\edges(G)/(\vertices(G))^2=\overline{d}(G)/\vertices(G)$.